ezekg/flint/README.md

 breakpoint you like. **So if you like mobile-first, you can do that.**

-Whatever your `default` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported brwosers.
+Whatever your `default` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported browsers.

 Recursive shorthand with identical context
 ------------------------------------------

 Use this if your nested context is *identical* across all breakpoints.
-The `context` is the span of the elements parent.
+The `context` is the span of the elements parent. **Pro tip: `$context` can also be used to break out of the usual column count for a specific breakpoint.
+For example, if one of your breakpoints column count is `16`, you could set use `$context: 24`, and it will calculate its width as if that breakpoint had a column count of `24`.**

 ```scss
 //  .parent {